josdejong/mathjs/docs/configuration.md

   Available values are: `'number'` (default) or `'bignumber'`.
   BigNumbers have higher precision than the default numbers of JavaScript.

-- `decimals`.
-The maximum number of decimal places behind the decimal point (not the number of significant digits).
-Only applies to BigNumbers, not to numbers.
+- `precision`.
+The maximum number of significant digits for bigNumbers.
+  This setting only applies to BigNumbers, not to numbers.
 Default value is 20.

 ## Examples